el-hult/el-hult.github.io/_posts/2021-01-27-rls-derivation.md

 If the forgetting factor \\(\lambda=1\\), then the regularizing term will never vanish and we do get a online ridge problem.

+The initialization \\(P\_0\\) is obvious here.
+The value chosen corresponds to a ridge regression with vanishing regularization coefficient.
+In some references (e.g. the [wikipedia article](https://en.wikipedia.org/wiki/Recursive_least_squares_filter)) they simply state that such an initialization is customary, but I think this derivation clearly shows where it comes from and how it should be interpreted.

+Nothing in the derivation motivates why the one-step ahead prediction \\(\\hat y\_t\\) is a reasonable idea.
+It does not show that the values converges to something reasonable.
+Please refer to other sources for such proofs.

 ## Meta-comments
 I wrote this post by hand directly into the web-editor on github.
 It was a pain.
 But doing mistakes in what MathJax can/can't do, as well as falling into pitfalls from Jekyll and kramdown was a pain.
 I have soooo many manually type backslashes in the sourse that I soon need to find a better way to typeset this mess.
 I'll let you know in time.

 Furthermore, it seems line breaking in MathJax `align` environments does not work as expected.
-So a middle part in this post is a mess.
+This is apparently (a known bug in MathJax 3](https://github.com/mathjax/MathJax/issues/2312) So a middle part in this post is a mess.
 I'll look into it eventually.
 But for now, I'll let it be.